Safe-Night VLA: Seeing the Unseen via Thermal-Perceptive Vision-Language-Action Models for Safety-Critical Manipulation

 \section{Abstract}

-Current Vision–Language–Action (VLA) models rely primarily on RGB perception, preventing them from capturing modalities such as thermal signals that are imperceptible to conventional visual sensors.
-Moreover, end-to-end generative policies lack explicit safety constraints, making them fragile when encountering obstacles and novel scenarios outside the training distribution.
-To address these limitations, we propose Safe-Night VLA, a multimodal manipulation framework that enables robots to see the unseen while enforcing rigorous safety constraints for thermal-aware manipulation in unstructured environments.
-Specifically, Safe-Night VLA integrates long-wave infrared thermal perception into a pre-trained vision–language backbone, enabling semantic reasoning grounded in thermodynamic properties.
-To ensure safe execution under out-of-distribution conditions, we incorporate a safety filter via control barrier functions, which provide deterministic workspace constraint enforcement during policy execution.
+Current Vision-Language-Action (VLA) models rely primarily on RGB perception, preventing them from capturing modalities such as thermal signals that are imperceptible to conventional visual sensors.
+Moreover, end-to-end generative policies lack explicit safety constraints, making them fragile when encountering obstacles.
+To address these limitations, we propose Safe-Night VLA, a multimodal manipulation framework that enables robots to see the unseen while enforcing geometric constraints for thermal-aware manipulation in unstructured environments.
+Specifically, Safe-Night VLA integrates long-wave infrared thermal perception into a pre-trained vision-language backbone, enabling semantic reasoning guided by thermodynamic properties.
+To enforce geometric constraints during execution, we incorporate a safety filter via control barrier functions, which provide deterministic workspace constraint enforcement during policy execution.
 We validate our framework through real-world experiments on a Franka manipulator, introducing a novel evaluation paradigm featuring temperature-conditioned manipulation, subsurface target localization, and reflection disambiguation, while maintaining constrained execution at inference time.
 Results demonstrate that Safe-Night VLA outperforms RGB-only baselines and provide empirical evidence that foundation models can effectively leverage non-visible physical modalities for the safety-critical manipulation tasks.
 Project page is available at \href{https://}{https://thisanwerss.github.io/Safe-Night-VLA}.